Yiyang266/food-recommendation-system/README.md

 ## Notes

-This project explores how graph-based methods can capture deeper relationships between items compared to traditional collaborative filtering approaches.

-One challenge encountered was handling real-world text data, including extracting relevant food-related keywords and constructing a consistent feature matrix.
+This project highlights the importance of feature representation in text-based systems.
+While the dataset here is synthetic and simplified, the approach can be extended to real-world data with more advanced text preprocessing and larger-scale modeling.